WordPress/performance/plugins/optimization-detective/readme.txt

 **Filter:** `od_template_output_buffer` (default: the HTML response)

 Filters the template output buffer prior to sending to the client.
-This filter is added to implement #43258.
+This filter is added to implement [#43258](https://core.trac.wordpress.org/ticket/43258) in WordPress core.

 == Installation ==